SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 ```

 <br>

 #### Training The Network

-With the pipeline, and architecture in place - we are now ready to train the baseline network!
+With the data pipeline and network architecture in place, we're ready to train the model.

-In the below code we:
+In the below code I:

 * Specify the number of epochs for training
 * Set a location for the trained network to be saved (architecture & parameters)